Data centers and Entergy

 Bringing big benefits to our communities

-Large industrial and technology companies are increasingly looking to the Gulf South states to build large, energy-intensive projects like data centers because of the unique advantages our region offers: strategic access to global markets through the Mississippi River and Gulf ports, a skilled workforce, and access to some of the best electrical infrastructure – and some of the lowest electricity rates – in the country.
+Large industrial and technology companies are increasingly looking to the Gulf South states to build large, energy-intensive projects like data centers.
+Our region offers unique advantages to these customers: strategic access to global markets through the Mississippi River and Gulf ports, a skilled workforce, access to some of the best electrical infrastructure, and some of the lowest electricity rates in the United States.
 These customers also value the certainty and reliability of doing business in states that have a traditional regulated model for their public utilities.

-The growth of new high-tech industry projects in our region brings unparalleled benefits to all of our customers that will improve the lives of our communities for generations to come.
+The growth of new high-tech industry projects in our region brings unparalleled benefits to all our customers that will improve lives and our communities for generations to come.
 Most notably:

 When hyperscale data centers locate in the Gulf South region, every customer connected to the grid benefits.
 The data center projects that we power will create direct benefits not just for our other customers, but for residents of these states for generations to come.